 Welcome to ARTconnects

-ARTconnects is a workshop-based project created by Salma Zulfiqar, an International Artist and Human Rights Activist.
+ARTconnects is a workshop-based award-winning initiative created in 2017 by Salma Zulfiqar BEM, an International Artist and Human Rights Activist.
 Following her invaluable humanitarian experience of working with the United Nations on rights and development issues in Afghanistan, Pakistan, Yemen, Syria, Somalia, Chad, and Kenya, Salma has transformed her artistic skills and advocacy experience towards empowering refugee and migrant girls and women across the globe.

 Since the outbreak of COVID-19 the project has gone online and is promoting global solidarity and mental wellbeing for vulnerable women in particular.
 Workshop and content is licensed to ARTconnects.